2026 FutureProof Program

 Panellists to be announced.

-Approaches to PFAS and total fluorine testing, emerging thresholds, and practical transition strategies for converters and brands.
+Current approaches to PFAS and total fluorine testing, thresholds emerging in Europe and North America, and practical transition strategies for converters and brands.

 Interactive Session — Industry Priorities for 2026–2030